jenkins-infra/release/.github/ISSUE_TEMPLATE/1-lts-release-checklist.md

 - [ ] Assure that contents of master branch have been merged to the stable branch in the [packaging repository](https://github.com/jenkinsci/packaging), e.g. `stable-2.361`

-- [ ] Announce the start of the LTS release process in the #jenkins-release and #jenkins-infra IRC channels
+- [ ] Announce the start of the LTS release process in the [#jenkins-infra IRC channels](https://gitter.im/jenkinsci/jenkins-infra).

 - [ ] Run job on [release.ci.jenkins.io](https://release.ci.jenkins.io/blue/organizations/jenkins/core%2Fstable%2Frelease/branches/) if no security release for Jenkins is planned.